deloitte-capstone/responsible-ai/weeks/02-Perspectives-on-Ethical-AI.md

 * What are the main doctrines and frameworks of AI fairness?
 * How does responsible AI affect different fields?
 * How do ethical considerations affect different stakeholders?
 * What are some limitations to ethical AI?
+* Lecture: Introduce the Q1 (replication) project objectives, the AI Fairness 360 model overview, and the medical expenditure tutorial
+* Workshop: Initiate logistics for the replication project: datasets, code repo, and setup.
+A brief overview of EDA.

 ## Pre-Class Readings
 Please read the following: